How many units and phases will be developed on Cleveland Avenue Homes?

-- The first phase of construction (Brown School site) will begin in the first quarter of 2022 and complete in late 2023.
-All phases will be completed in the last quarter of 2026.
+- Phase 1 (Brown school site) has begun and is anticipated to be complete in early 2024.
+All phases are currently anticipated to be complete with construction in the last quarter of 2027.
 As the construction schedule is finalized, these dates may be updated.

 What kind of housing will be replaced and built on Cleveland Avenue Homes?

 - The new community will consist of townhomes, apartments in small garden style buildings, and a senior building with an elevator.
 Townhomes will be a mixture of 2-, 3- and 4-bedroom apartments with porches or stoops that provide an outdoor space for families.
 Garden apartments will be 2-stories with 2- and 3-bedroom units.
 The 3-story senior building will overlook the new central park and will include amenities for seniors on the ground floor, such as a senior fitness room, space for visiting health professionals, and senior community room.

 Will all families be relocated at once?
 Will there be assistance to families going through relocation?